Stovetop Glazed Carrots (Ready in 15 Minutes)

 - Turn the heat up to high and bring the liquid to a boil.
 Cook the carrots, uncovered, until the sauce reduces by about half, about 5 minutes.
 Once large bubbles begin to form, that's a sign the sauce has reduced enough and the glaze is done.
 Remove the pan from the heat before the liquid totally evaporates or the butter will begin to brown (or burn).

 - Transfer the carrots and pan sauce to a platter or large bowl.
-Squeeze the lemon wedges over the carrots, scatter the herbs or carrot top greens on top and serve.
+Squeeze the lemon over the carrots, scatter 1 tablespoon chopped parsley or carrot top greens on top and serve.

 Karen’s Notes and Tips